snowyTheHamster/python-useful-scripts/README.md

 ### How to edit

 Open begin.py and change the settings such as the time or mouse location.

+I set the loop to 9999 but you can change it to an infinite loop if you want.

+I usually just interupt the script when changing clips.

 ### How to stop the script